Niue Marine Protected Area (Tofia Niue)

 Reforming Fisheries in St. Helena (International Pole and Line Foundation)

-Oceans 5 is supporting a partnership between the International Pole & Line Foundation, the St Helena Government, the St Helena Fisheries Corporation and local partners to establish a conservation area in St Helena’s 172,439 square mile maritime zone.
-The project will ban the use of destructive fishing gear such as baited longlines, purse seine nets and bottom trawlers, allowing only responsible fishing methods which enable tuna to be caught one at a time, thus creating the world’s first one-by-one only tuna fishing zone.
-This initiative will shield a vibrant ocean area from harmful fishing activities, protecting dolphins, whales, sharks and turtles.
-The project will also bolster the returns to this remote island community to provide valuable protection for the local low-impact, socially responsible tuna fishery.
+Oceans 5 is supporting a partnership between the International Pole & Line Foundation, the St. Helena Government, the St. Helena Fisheries Corporation, and local partners to achieve meaningful protections for 446,000 km2 of St. Helena’s ocean territory.
+The project aims to ban the use of destructive fishing gear and allow only responsible fishing methods which enable tuna to be caught one fish at a time.
+This initiative will shield a vibrant ocean area from harmful fishing activities and protect valuable marine species, including dolphins, whales, sharks, and turtles.

 Developing Marine Managed Areas in Melanesia (WCS)

 High levels of population growth and increasing fishing pressure in Papua New Guinea and Solomon Islands are creating concern that local populations will be unable to meet their food security needs from fisheries by 2030.
 Recent evidence from a decade long tuna tagging program from the region indicates that industrial purse-seine fisheries are potentially impacting artisanal and subsistence fisheries.
 Oceans 5 is supporting the Wildlife Conservation Society to ensure biodiversity and fisheries-associated livelihoods are secured through the development of new marine managed areas in Papua New Guinea and Solomon Islands.